-During 2018, we entered into cross-currency swap agreements with six different financial institution counterparties to hedge against the effect of variability in the U.S. dollar to euro exchange rate (the "2018 Cross-currency swaps").
-Under the terms of the cross-currency swap agreements, we have notionally exchanged \$500 million at an annual interest rate of 4.63% for €433.9 million at an annual interest rate of 1.94%.
-The swap agreements are designated as net investment hedges.
+During 2023, we executed new cross-currency swap agreements with six different financial institution counterparties to hedge against the effect of variability in the U.S. dollar to euro exchange rate, ("the 2023 Cross-currency swaps").
+Under the terms of the cross-currency swap agreements, we have notionally exchanged \$500 million at an annual interest rate of 4.63% for €474.7 million at an annual interest rate of 3.05%.
+The swap agreements are designated as net investment hedges and expire on October 4, 2025.